InstantWebP2P/peer-vnc/README.md

 ### Features

 * Support all browsers as web vnc client with noVNC
-* Support access vnc server from everywhere as web proxy with iWebPP.io
+* Support access vnc server from everywhere as peer web proxy with iWebPP.io
 * Provide end-to-end security

 ### Install